ghseeli/git-bot/README.md

 ## How it works

-@RichardBot maintains a fork of the ghseeli/grad-school-notes repository where it put's changes.
-Then, it will create a pull request into ghseeli/grad-school-notes by running `richard-bot.sh`
+@RichardBot maintains a fork of the $WORKING_REPO repository where it put's changes.
+Then, it will create a pull request into $WORKING_REPO by running `richard-bot.sh`